-- Bid for clicks: Set a bid that reflects how much an ad click is worth to your business.
-You will never pay more than the amount you bid.
+- Bid for Clicks: Set a bid that reflects how much an ad click is worth to your business.
+You will never pay more than what you bid.
 If you select this option, you will need to enter a maximum amount that you wish to spend per click.
-You also have the option to set your campaign budget to a maximum spend per month, per day or as a one-off amount.
+Optionally, you can set your campaign budget to a maximum spend per month, per day or as a one-time amount.

 5. Set your campaign schedule.

 After defining your budget, you need to determine when your campaign will begin.
 You can either set your campaign as active or paused.